The Digital Economy is changing the landscape of business. We work alongside our clients to help them thrive in these fast moving times.

 A cryptocurrency is a digital coin that runs on a blockchain, an open, distributed ledger that can record transactions between two parties efficiently and in a verifiable and permanent way.

 The blockchain behind bitcoin is a public ledger of every transaction that has taken place.
 It cannot be tampered with or changed retrospectively.
 Advocates of the technology say this makes bitcoin transactions secure and safer than current systems.
-Blockchain technology can be used to create a permanent, public, transparent ledger system for compiling data on sales, tracking digital use and payments to content creators.
+Blockchain technology can be used to create a permanent, public, transparent ledger system for compiling data on sales, tracking digital use and payments to content creators and the technology is being adopted in different ways in different industries.

 In this section we explore how blockchain technology has been adopted, and where crypto currencies and crypto assets stand as legal entities.